peteroupc/peteroupc.github.io/randomfunc.md

 * `RNG()` is a random number returned by the underlying random number generator.
 * `mod(a, b)` is the remainder when `a` is divided by `b`.
 * The `<<` operator is a bitwise left shift, with both sides of the operator being integers.
 It is the same as multiplying the left-hand side by 2<sup>_n_</sup>, where _n_ is the right-hand side.
 * The `&` operator is a bitwise AND operator between two integers.
-Although the AND operator is not always equivalent to `mod(a, b + 1)`, where `a` is the left-hand side and `b` is the right-hand side, all uses of the AND operator in the pseudocode effectively have that meaning.
+Although the `&` operator is not always equivalent to `mod(a, b + 1)`, where `a` is the left-hand side and `b` is the right-hand side, all uses of the `&` operator in the pseudocode effectively have that meaning.

 If the RNG outputs **integers 0 or greater and less than a power-of-two modulus**, such as random bits, random bytes, or random values of a given number of bits, then `RNDINT(N)` can be implemented as follows.
 In the pseudocode below, `MODULUS` is the RNG's modulus, and `MODBITS` is the number of bits, minus 1, used to represent the modulus.
 For example: